FarronF/limerick-council-meetings/meetings/2024/03/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Meeting of the Municipal District of Cappamore-Kilmallock - 21st March 2024.md

 charge (how many and where?)

-2. What progress is being made regarding taking these outstanding estates in charge”---
+2. What progress is being made regarding taking these outstanding estates in charge”
+---